faraday23/cloud-native-portfolio/projects/3-software development/dot-net/dot-net.md

-<h1>Migrating to Cloud-Native Architecture: A Step-by-Step Guide</h1>
+<h1>Migrating to Cloud-Native Architecture: My Journey</h1>

 <h2>1.
 Analyzing the Existing Application</h2>
-<p>During this stage, you'd look at the current monolithic application and identify distinct areas of functionality that can be separated into independent microservices.</p>
+<p>During the initial stage, I looked at the current monolithic application and identified distinct areas of functionality that could be separated into independent microservices.</p>

 <h2>2.
 Creating Microservices in .NET</h2>
-<p>You can use Visual Studio to create new .NET projects for each microservice.
-With the minimal APIs feature introduced in .NET 6, you can quickly define lightweight, expressive HTTP APIs.
-Here's an example:</p>
+<p>I used Visual Studio to create new .NET projects for each microservice.
+With the minimal APIs feature introduced in .NET 6, I was able to quickly define lightweight, expressive HTTP APIs.
+Here's an example of what I did:</p>
 <pre>
 <code>
 var builder = WebApplication.CreateBuilder(args);